benjanderson/cashmere-test/src/app/dialog/dialog.md

 ### Configuring dialog content via `entryComponents`

-Because `MatDialog` instantiates components at run-time, the Angular compiler needs extra information to create the necessary `ComponentFactory` for your dialog content component.
+Because `HcDialog` instantiates components at run-time, the Angular compiler needs extra information to create the necessary `ComponentFactory` for your dialog content component.

 For any component loaded into a dialog, you must include your component class in the list of